tyfiero/script-o-matic/README.md

 ### Python Usage

-The Scriptomatic class can be imported and used in your Python scripts, and has a whole host of methods for generating scripts and getting inspiration.
+The Scriptomatic class can be imported and used in your Python scripts and has a whole host of methods for generating scripts and getting inspiration.
 Everything in the project is modular and extensible, so you can customize Script-O-Matic to your heart's content.

 ```python
 from scriptomatic import Scriptomatic